Day 2 — Valid Anagram

 # Input: s = "anagram", t = "nagaram"

-# Output: TrueSQL question
+# Output: TrueSQL interview practice

 events(user_id, event_type, event_time).
 BigQuery: for each user, compare multiset of event_type in first 7 days since first event vs next 7 days; return users where they match.